afshinamighi/Courses/ConcurrentCSharp/Exercises.md

    2. Assume two threads running concurrently.
 Thread 1 is executing **X=A+B** and thread 2 is executing **Y=C+D**.
       1. Write down three **possible** interleavings (assembly instructions).
       2. Write down three **impossible** interleavings.
 2. [~ 30 min] **Threads**: A simple example about threads: creating, starting and joining threads.
 Read the example.
-Check how a thread is defined, started and joined.
+Follow todos, check how a thread is defined, started and joined.
 Check how a task can be given to the thread.
 Run the examples.
 Check the output.
    1. How can we get information about running threads of a specific process?
    2. How can a main program create and start multiple threads?
 How can a main program join to multiple threads?
 Justify your answer by examples in the code.
    3. Sometimes you need to pass parameters to a thread.
 How can you implement it?
 Justify your answer by examples in the code.